 You have the right to request that your personal information be given back to you or another service provider of your choice in a commonly used format.

-You have the right to ask Eastlands Trust to stop using and/or delete your personal information.
+You have the right to ask MCRactive to stop using and/or delete your personal information.

 This is commonly known as the ‘right to be forgotten’.
 This includes withdrawing your consent to processing your personal data if your consent was relied upon.
 In some circumstances, you can ask for your personal information to be deleted, for example: